-HANDBOOK: Standard Operating Procedures for Primary Health Care Level Nursing Care (Part One)
+HANDBOOK: Standard Operating Procedures: Nursing in Primary Health Care (Part I)

 Standardized and clearly defined operational procedures are one of basic tools for practice standardization and ensurance of high-quality and safe nursing care.
 Thanks to the handbook, all the nurses in the FBiH will have assembled information on procedures relevant for their work available.

 PUBLICATION: Report on best practices in the field of standards, guidelines and protocols for health care in Bosnia and Herzegovina